Dialvive/dialvive.dev/_posts/2021-06-20-cheese-balls-soup.md

 ## Ingredients (Yields 4 portions)

-**Vegetarian & Vegan note:** You can easily switch chicken stock with vegetable stock, dairy cheese with a veggie cheese alternative as long as it melts, and butter with margarine without hydrogenated oils.

 - 1½ liters chicken stock,

 - 100 grams Chihuahua cheese (You can use other yellow, soft, flavorful cheese),